OpenC3/cosmos-project/README.md

     2. Uncomment this openc3-traefik line: ```- "./openc3-traefik/traefik-ssl.yaml:/etc/traefik/traefik.yaml"```
     3. Uncomment this openc3-traefik line: ```- "./openc3-traefik/cert.key:/etc/traefik/cert.key"```
     4. Uncomment this openc3-traefik line: ```- "./openc3-traefik/cert.crt:/etc/traefik/cert.crt"```
+    5. Edit the openc3-keycloak section and change KC_HOSTNAME to your domain and KC_HOSTNAME_PORT to -1
 4. If you are able to run as the standard browser ports 80/443, edit compose.yaml:
     1. Comment out this openc3-traefik line: ```- "127.0.0.1:2900:80"```
     2. Comment out this openc3-traefik line: ```- "127.0.0.1:2943:443"```